twiz-/split-analytics/README.md

   end
  ```

- So, after every controller action in the application this method is going to be called, so let's write the `log_anlytics`.
+ So, after every controller action in the application this method is going to be called, so let's write `log_anlytics`.

  ```ruby
   class ApplicationController < ActionController::Base